This AIP is currently a draft. This means that it is being actively debated and discussed, and it may change in non-trivial ways.

 Uniqueness

 Each type of detail payload must be included at most once.
-For example, there must not be more than one BadRequest message in the details field, but there may be a BadRequest and a PreconditionFailure.
+For example, there must not be more than one BadRequest message in the details, but there may be a BadRequest and a PreconditionFailure.

 Note: ErrorInfo represents a special case.
 There must be exactly one ErrorInfo.
 It is required.